eriksank/blog/gettier-math-problem.md

 => true
 ```

-However in Smith's incorrect database S, claim₁ and claim₂ are believed to be true for the wrong reasons:
+However in Smith's incorrect database S, claim₁ and claim₂ are believed to be true but for the wrong reasons:

 ```
 JTB(S,claim₁)